Follow our free guide to form an LLC in Arizona

 What is a statutory agent?

-A statutory agent is a person or business who is authorized to accept official government notices (including the Secretary of State) and service of process notices on behalf of the LLC.
+A statutory agent is the authorized person or business that can accept official government notices (including the Secretary of State) and services on behalf of the LLC.

 Why do you need a statutory agent?

-Whenever you start an LLC in Arizona, the law requires you to appoint a statutory agent so that the state government has a consistent contact person for your business.
-The agent is lawfully expected to be available during standard business hours.
+Arizona law requires you to appoint a statutory agent so that the state government has a consistent contact person for your LLC.

 Who can be a statutory agent in Arizona?